Bang Bang (Jessie J, Ariana Grande and Nicki Minaj song): Background

-The song was written by Savan Kotecha, Ariana Grande, Max Martin, and Carolina Liar guitarist Rickard Göransson, while the latter two co-produced it with Ilya Salmanzadeh.
-Minaj added her rap later.
+The song was written by Savan Kotecha, Max Martin, and Carolina Liar guitarist Rickard Göransson, while the latter two co-produced it with Ilya Salmanzadeh.
+Minaj added her rap later and received writing credit.
 Martin had already previously collaborated with Jessie J ("Domino"), Grande ("Problem", "Break Free"), and Minaj ("Va Va Voom", "Masquerade").

-The song was originally offered to and recorded by Grande, who didn't like the result.
+The song was originally offered to and recorded by Grande, who did not like the result.
 Republic Records EVP Wendy Goldstein then sent it to EVP Rob Stevenson who got a demo of the song played to Jessie J, which she decided to record.
 Following her recording, Republic Records sent it to Minaj to record her verse.
-Goldstein then sent it to CEO Monte Lipman, who insisted that Grande listen to it.
+Goldstein then sent it to CEO Monte Lipman, who insisted that Grande should listen to it.
 Grande was impressed, surprised by Jessie J and Minaj also being on the song, and agreed to remain on the song.
-However, in interviews, Jessie J stated she recorded it first and that Martin wanted Grande on it too, so it is unclear if Jessie bent the truth or was not told by executives that Grande was first to record.
+In a 2025 interview for Tony Gad’s ‘Songs You Know …Stories You Don’t’ podcast, Jessie J stated that she heard Grande’s version and wanted to be on it too, then Minaj was also asked to join.
 Jessie later said that "It was like a real females, coming together, empowering, supportive [vibe], and then Nicki jumping on it was like the icing on the cake."

 On various dates in July 2014, each of the artists uploaded snippets of the song on each of their Instagram profiles: Jessie J on 9 July, Minaj on 23 July, and Grande on 4 July.
+The song was released as the lead single from Jessie J's third studio album, Sweet Talker (2014), and as the third single of Grande's second studio album, My Everything (2014), appearing on the deluxe version of the latter.

 Composition

-"Bang Bang" is an up-tempo, "soulful" song, that features a "clap-heavy" production, built over "big bouncy beats and horn blasts."
+"Bang Bang" is an up-tempo, "soulful" song, that features a "clap-heavy" production, built over "big bouncy beats and horn blasts".
 The song mixes pop with Minaj's rap verses making it a hip pop song.
-It's in the key of C Mixolydian mode, with the vocals making use of the C blues scale.
-The tempo is 150 BPM (Allegro).
 The melody of the chorus has been compared to the melody of the first line of "Wake Me Up Before You Go-Go" by Wham!.